 Frequently Asked Questions (FAQs)

 Many homeowners and real estate investors will find themselves sitting on a vacant property at some point in property ownership.
 While we have tried to address all aspects of vacant property insurance coverage, questions may still arise.
-Below are some of the most common questions, but if you still need clarification, please leave a comment or visit our forum.
+Below are some of the most common questions.

 Can you have rental property insurance on vacant property?